Now and then a reader will write to say they’re outraged by a story — that it’s “not humorous.”

-Most of the time, such readers are meant to be outraged.
-Stories in True are not always intended to be funny.
-For years, this web site’s introduction, on the front page, notes that the taglines (Randy’s commentary which ends every story) are meant to be “humorous, ironic, or opinionated”.
-With luck, the tag will be some combination of the three.
-But that “or” is important: “humorous” is only one of the possible attributes of a tag — and a story.
+For years, this web site’s introduction, on the front page, has noted that the taglines (my commentary which ends every story) are meant to be “humorous, ironic, or opinionated, (or with luck, some combination of the three).”
+That “or” is important: “humorous” is only one of the possible attributes of a tag — and a story.
 That message, by the way, is repeated in the “Welcome” message sent out when you subscribed.

 I never thought I’d be writing this sort of thing but there’s a line out there, and I fear you’ve crossed it with the, shall we say, appropriateness of [the story of] three dead young people in a stupid car collision (not really an ‘accident,’ was it?).
 I buried a son a few years ago following a much less explicable car accident.
 Let me suggest that you’ve not buried a child nor do you know intimately anyone who has.
 Otherwise I think you’d have given that story a pass entirely. —Michael in Connecticut